creative and analytic

 I have a B.A. in Sociology/Anthropology from Earlham College and an M.A. and Ph.D. in Sociology from the University of Arizona.

+I'm a storyteller and a writer.
+I've told stories most recently with the Portland Story Theater.
 I write creative nonfiction, essays and poetry.
 My literary writing has been published in Narratively, The Dandelion Review, VoiceCatchers and Stoneboat Literary Journal where I was honored to be nominated for the Pushcart Prize.
 I served as a poetry editor for VoiceCatchers.